damongolding/immich-kiosk/README.md

 ### Demo

 > [!NOTE]
-> The demo is hosted on Render's free tier.
-You might see an "Application Loading" screen while the app restarts.
+> The demo is hosted on Render’s free tier, so you may briefly see an “Application Loading” screen while the app restarts.
+> Additionally, the default demo runs in Offline Mode with a limited set of images, which means you may notice some duplicates.

 Try the Immich Kiosk demo here: [demo.immichkiosk.app](https://demo.immichkiosk.app/)